wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

   Trigger Source Offset:        0
 ```

-Note the addition of the "Code Coverage" Summary.
+This shows the latest test result summary and code coverage summary for the SIMPLE_TEST_RUNNER test runner.
 DBMS_PROFILER found 4 lines of significance in the source code.
 3 of those lines were executed.
 1 line is unknown or undefined by DBMS_PROFILER.
 Unknown lines consume execution time, but were not executed.

 ## Ignore Annotation

 In the previous example, the SIMPLE_TEST_RUNNER package is both the Test Runner and the Database Object Under Test (DBOUT).
 In practice, this is a self testing package.
 Because DBMS_OUTPUT includes all the source lines, there is a need to segregate "testing" source lines from "tested" source lines.
 The ignore annotation is used to segregate these lines.

 The function "add2" represents some code that needs to be tested.
 It is also a private function.
-Self testing packages can run private functions.
+Self testing packages can test the private functions in the package.

+Run this:

 ```
 create or replace package body simple_test_runner